-Trent currently serves on the boards of directors of the Electric Power Research Institute, the Center for Energy Workforce Development, New Leaders Charlotte and the Charlotte Sports Foundation.
+Trent currently serves on the boards of directors of the Electric Power Research Institute, the Center for Energy Workforce Development, the Charlotte Chamber of Commerce and the Charlotte Sports Foundation.
 He is a member of the board of trustees of The Keystone Center and is co-chair of The Keystone Energy Board.
 He also serves on the boards of visitors of the Wake Forest University School of Business and Charlotte Country Day School.

 A native of North Little Rock, Ark., Trent was born in 1959.
 He and his wife, Lucy, have two sons.